-The financial instruments issued by international public bodies of one or more States (supranational issuers) are subject to a specific assessment process overseen by the ESG & Strategic Activism Structure, with the results notified to the ESG Committee.
+The financial instruments issued by international public bodies of one or more States (supranational issuers) are subject to a specific assessment process overseen by the ESG & Strategic Activism Structure, with the results notified to the ESG Committee of the Parent Company.
+The results are consequently shared with the Head of Investments and at the Company's first Risk Committee.

 5.2.
-Positive screening
+POSITIVE SCREENING